aeb0084/Reproducability-/README.md

 # Reproducability-Stephen's Guest Lecture

 ###Anatomy of a script
--Recommended #! /usr/bin/env sh as the commadn line
+- Recommended #! /usr/bin/env sh as the commadn line
-  -It works everywhere
+  - It works everywhere
--Module block
+- Module block
--Variable block
+- Variable block
--Commands
+- Commands

 ###Environmental Variables
--Used by more than one application
+- Used by more than one application
-  -$HOME, $PATH, $SHELL
+  - $HOME, $PATH, $SHELL
 ###User Defined Variable
--Defined by you
+- Defined by you
-  -can be anything; try not to use the environmental variables
+  - can be anything; try not to use the environmental variables
-  -should be indicitive of what it stores; no special characters (underscrores work best)
+  - should be indicitive of what it stores; no special characters (underscrores work best)

 ###Setting Variables
--can do it directly
+- can do it directly
-  -example: wd=$(HOME)/analysis_directory
+  - example: wd=$(HOME)/analysis_directory
--Setting them dynamically
+- Setting them dynamically
-  -capture the output of the shell command
+  - capture the output of the shell command
-  -files=(`ls $(input_dir) |grep sh$` )
+  - files=(`ls $(input_dir) |grep sh$` )
-    -looks for any file ending in sh
+    - looks for any file ending in sh

 ###Script to fix wrong file endings from .sh to .pl Example
 ```ruby